-With the guidance of a Masters project committee of the student's choosing, the outcomes of each project can take many different forms, including: books, data visualizations, UX case studies, gallery shows, short documentary films, and interactive stories.
+With the guidance of a Masters project committee of students' choosing, the outcomes of projects can take many different forms, including books, data visualizations, UX case studies, gallery shows, short documentary films, and interactive stories.

 Master of Arts (M.A.) students have six years from the start of their graduate program to successfully complete, defend and submit their Masters project.
 Beyond the six-year timeline, students must apply for readmission to the program.
 Questions?
 Please contact Professor Julie Elman, graduate director, email@example.com.

 As part of degree requirements, all M.A. students must take a minimum of 5, and not to exceed 15, Masters project hours (VICO 6960) during their studies, in addition to their track requirements/30 course-credit hours.
 Students must also be registered for at least 1 credit hour at Ohio University in the semester of their defense.
 In their final semester at Ohio University, whether defending the Masters project or completing coursework, students must apply for graduation to receive their degree.

 As you plan your project you should consider what form of presentation will best communicate the information you have gathered and the knowledge you have gained through the course of your investigation.
 Your personal skills, interest and long-range goals will ultimately be important considerations.

 There are a series of steps to go from project proposal to final submission: